 - My prized possession, a vintage Fendi silk scarf

-As you can see from my pictures, I wear a variation of the same outfit every single day. #glamour (peep the Fendi!)
+As you can see from my pictures, I wore a variation of the same outfit every single day. #glamour (peep the Fendi!)

-I am already terribly, terribly bored of my clothes *dramatic sigh*.
+I quickly got terribly, terribly bored of my clothes *dramatic sigh*.
 Especially being in Paris during fashion week, where the whole city is a glamorous catwalk and I’m sitting in the Ritz in a second-hand Athleta sweater (at least it’s cashmere!).
 Yes, I packed a few of my insecurities too.

-But this trip isn’t about what I’m wearing.
-It’s about having the freedom as a solo traveler to do whatever I want, whenever I want to.
+But this trip wasn’t about what I was wearing.
+It was about having the freedom as a solo traveler to do whatever I want, whenever I want to.

 Traveling this light saves me baggage fees, backaches, and those awkward moments where you can’t stuff your bag in the overhead compartment on a plane and the flight attendant glares at you like you’re going to single-handedly bring the whole thing down mid-flight.

 And having more stuff just weighs you down on the road.
-Every time I haul my tired, sweaty body with all my possessions strapped to it onto a small bus in rural Ireland or a packed train in Paris, I am so happy to have so little.
+Every time I hauled my tired, sweaty body with all my possessions strapped to it onto a small bus in rural Ireland or a packed train in Paris, I was so happy to have so little.